Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

 module system currently does not protect you against making such mistakes!
 However, software may fail to work properly.

-??? failure "Issue: cpeAOCC not in 21.08"
+??? failure "Issue: Missing programming environments"
-    In `LUMI/21.08`, `cpeAOCC` can not work as the AMD compiler is not properly installed.
-Hence the `cpeAOCC` toolchain is only offered from the`21.12` stack on.
+    In `LUMI/21.12`, `cpeAMD` (is not yet supported.
+    In `LUMI/22.06`, `cpeAOCC` and `cpeAMD` are not yet properly installed.
+    Compiling in any `21.08` environment is no longer supported.

 ## Adding additional software to the LUMI software stack